CloudCanal

 "sql": ""}

-Meanwhile, the AutoMQ nodes currently have no data:
+Additionally, the AutoMQ node currently has no data:

 Add CloudCanal Data Source

-In the CloudCanal interface, navigate to Data Source Management -> Add Data Source
+On the CloudCanal interface, go to Data Source Management -> Add Data Source

-Adding the Kafka data source similarly and conducting connection tests on both nodes can yield the following results:
+Similarly, adding a Kafka data source and testing connections on both nodes yields the following results:

 - On the CloudCanal interface, navigate to Sync Tasks -> Create Task

-- Choose the task specifications based on the amount of data you need to migrate:
+- Select task specifications based on the volume of data you need to reassign:

 - Confirm the task:

-- After the task is created, it will automatically start by default, and you will be redirected to the task list.
-You will need to update the source data source configuration to enable heartbeat configuration for timely task status updates.
-The steps are Task Details -> Source Data Source Configuration -> Modify Configuration -> Apply Configuration:
+- Once the task is created, it will automatically start by default, and you will be redirected to the task list.
+You need to modify the source data source configuration to enable heartbeat settings to update task status promptly.
+Steps: Task Details -> Source Data Source Configuration -> Modify Configuration -> Apply Configuration:

-- Then, wait for the task to restart, and you will see the following situation:
+- After the task restarts, you will see the following situation:

 Note: If you encounter connection issues or high task latency, please refer to the CloudCanal official documentation: FAQ Index | CloudCanal [11]